Oleh Kiper: Career

-On May 29, 2023, Ukraine's Cabinet of Ministers approved Kiper to replace Boris Voloshenkov as Governor of Odesa Oblast.
+On 29 May 2023, Ukraine's Cabinet of Ministers approved Kiper to replace Boris Voloshenkov as Governor of Odesa Oblast.
 (Voloshenkov was acting governor.)
 The next day, Zelenskyy appointed Kiper in a decree, and he visited Kiper in Odesa Oblast on the 31st.

-After a drone attack on an Odesa apartment block on the night of March 1 and 2, 2024 which killed at least 12 people (including 5 children), Kiper declared March 3 to be a day of mourning.
+After a drone attack on an Odesa apartment block on the night of 1 March and 2 March 2024 which killed at least 12 people (including 5 children), Kiper declared 3 March to be a day of mourning.